Updated: April 2023

-An overview of severe covid vaccine adverse events.
+A systematic overview of severe covid vaccine adverse events.
+(18+)

 B) Menstrual disorders, miscarriages, birth defects

 US authorities have argued that covid vaccines “appear to be completely safe for pregnant women” (NIH) and “are thought not to be a risk to lactating people or their breastfeeding babies” (CDC).
-However, the US VAERS system counts already close to 2,000 post-vaccination miscarriages, and it has been known since March that covid vaccines, or the spike protein they produce, may get into breast milk and sicken or kill a baby (e.g. by causing internal bleeding or allergic reactions).
+However, the US VAERS system counts already more than 3,000 post-vaccination miscarriages, and it has been known since March 2021 that covid vaccines, or the spike protein they produce, may get into breast milk and sicken or kill a baby (e.g. by causing internal bleeding or allergic reactions).

 C) Heart inflammation, heart attacks, cardiac arrest

 In March 2021, Israel first reported a “murky wave of heart attacks” and an increase in post-vaccination all-cause mortality.
 In June, the Israeli Ministry of Health confirmed that covid mRNA vaccines may cause heart inflammation (myocarditis) and heart attacks, especially in young people.
 In September, a US study showed that in healthy male adolescents, the risk of post-vaccination myocarditis is about five times higher than the risk of covid hospitalization.